epfl-ada/ada-2022-project-croquemadame/readme.md

   * Wordcloud of the most used words on the title

 * **Analysis of the better period to post a video**
-  * Plot of the number of views in function of the month of the year for the videos of buzzing videos.
+  * Plot of the number of buzzing videos in function of the month of the year.
   * It will give an idea of interest of spectators in function of the period.